MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/admin-submissions-mde.md

 ## Submit items to Microsoft from the Alerts page

-You can also submit a file or file hash directly from the list of alerts on the **Alerts page**.
+You can also submit a file or file hash directly from the list of alerts on the **Alerts** page.

 1. Open the Microsoft 365 Defender at <https://security.microsoft.com/>, click **Incidents & alerts**, and then click **Alerts** to view the list of alerts.